 19. Do Angel Gown garments cost the bereaved family or hospitals any money?

-It is an honor for us to provide the gift of Angel Gown garments to any family or hospital requesting them.
-Other non-profits providing bereavement services to families can also submit requests.
+It is an honor for us to provide the gift of Angel Gown garments to any family or hospital requesting them at no cost.
 Requests from hospitals and non-profits should be completed here.

 20. Do you need local volunteers?